smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 <hr />

 <span id="note-1"></span>
+<a href="#reverse-note-1">1.</a>
-1. Yes, you could get feedback on just your UI and whether the data looks okay.
+  Yes, you could get feedback on just your UI and whether the data looks okay.
   That is a nice start but is only one aspect of your system.
 Go all the way.
   Deploy it.
 Seriously.
 If you got this far and tasted a bit of the Kool-Aid, what are you waiting for?

 [github]:    https://github.com/
 [heroku]:    https://www.heroku.com/